amchavan/angular-training/README.md

 # Angular Training Unit 1B

-An detour about callbacks, promises and error handling.
+A detour around callbacks, promises and error handling.

 In Unit 1, we defined a service method requiring a callback to process the data returned from the API: